Armanhafiz4/Fundamental-project/README.md

 <br>
 ![alt text](https://github.com/Armanhafiz4/Fundamental-project/blob/main/Original%20ERD%20Diagram.png)
 <br>
 My original ERD which is above shows a many to many relationship.
 This idea included me creating an app where users create an account with a user id and password.
-Then they create their workout and then their exercises which would be attached to their exercises.
-The application would also allow users to view their friends workouts and exercises planned which allows users to share their workouts too.
+Then they create their workout and then their exercises which would be attached to their workouts.
+The application would also allow users to view their friends workouts and exercises planned, this idea also allows users to share their workouts too.
 <br>
 ![alt_text](https://github.com/Armanhafiz4/Fundamental-project/blob/main/ERD%20new%20Diagram.png)
 <br>
 However as my project progressed I stuck to this ERD and idea where there was no create a username function etc and no sharing workouts with friends.
-Now a one to many relationship is shown in this ERD and I chose this idea as I saw my criteria that I needed to fulfill for this project and as this ERD allowed me to have a relational database between 2 tables and be able to create an application with CRUD functionality, it was a lot more simpler and it gave me more time to work on my tests.
+Now a one to many relationship is shown in this ERD and I chose this idea as I saw my criteria that I needed to fulfill for this project and as this ERD allowed me to have a relational database between 2 tables and be able to create an application with CRUD functionality.
+My old ERD was quite complex so I decided to trim my idea and ERD to ensure that the MVP CRUD functionality was met.
+Any trimmed fields could be re-introduced for a future improvement of my application.
 My new ERD shows my idea on how users create a workout and add exercises and repetitions to the workout etc.

 #### CI Pipeline

 ### Project Tracking
-TALK ABOUT USER STORIES AND MENTION THEM

 I tracked my progress using a trello board which is made [here](https://trello.com/b/ihNNyfj3/qa-fundamental-project).
 This trello board was made using user stories and descriptions and coloured tabs to designate the epics and documentations etc
 <br><br>